NVIDIA/spark-xgboost-examples/tools/README.md

 ### Usage
 1. `cd encoding/python`
-2. `zip -r sample.zip ai` to get a python encoding tool library
+2. `zip -r sample.zip com` to get a python encoding tool library
 3. submit the encoding job to your Spark host

 You can find full use cases in `encoding-sample/run.sh`